Eleusinian Mysteries: Greater Mysteries

-The Greater Mysteries took place in Boedromion – the third month of the Attic calendar, falling in late summer around September or October – and lasted ten days.
+The Greater Mysteries took place in Boedromion—the third month of the Attic calendar, falling in late summer around September or October—and lasted ten days.

 The first act (on the 14th of Boedromion) was the bringing of the sacred objects from Eleusis to the Eleusinion, a temple at the base of the Acropolis of Athens.

-On the 15th of Boedromion, a day called the Gathering (Agyrmos), the priests (hierophantes, those who show the sacred ones) declared the start of the rites (prorrhesis), and carried out the sacrifice (hiereía deúro, hither the victims).
+On the 15th of Boedromion—a day called the Gathering (Agyrmos)—the priests (hierophantes, those who show the sacred ones) declared the start of the rites (prorrhesis) and carried out the sacrifice (hiereía deúro, hither the victims).

-The seawards initiates (halade mystai) started out in Athens on 16th Boedromion with the celebrants washing themselves in the sea at Phaleron.
+The seawards initiates (halade mystai) started out in Athens on 16th Boedromion, washing themselves in the sea at Phaleron.

 On the 17th, the participants began the Epidauria, a festival for Asklepios named after his main sanctuary at Epidauros.
-This "festival within a festival" celebrated the healer's arrival at Athens with his daughter Hygieia, and consisted of a procession leading to the Eleusinion, during which the mystai apparently stayed at home, a great sacrifice, and an all-night feast (pannykhís).
+This "festival within a festival" celebrated the healer's arrival at Athens with his daughter Hygieia, and consisted of a procession leading to the Eleusinion, during which the mystae apparently stayed at home, performed a great sacrifice, and held an all-night feast (pannykhís).

-The procession to Eleusis began at Kerameikos (the Athenian cemetery) on the 18th, and from there the people walked to Eleusis, along the Sacred Way (Ἱερὰ Ὁδός, Hierá Hodós), swinging branches called bacchoi.
+The procession to Eleusis began at Kerameikos (the Athenian cemetery) on the 18th, from which people walked along the Sacred Way (Ἱερὰ Ὁδός, Hierá Hodós), swinging branches called bacchoi.
 At a certain spot along the way, they shouted obscenities in commemoration of Iambe (or Baubo), an old woman who, by cracking dirty jokes, had made Demeter smile as she mourned the loss of her daughter.
-The procession also shouted "Íakch', O Íakche!", possibly an epithet for Dionysus, or a separate deity Iacchus, son of Persephone or Demeter.
+The procession also shouted, "Íakch', O Íakche!"—possibly an epithet for Dionysus, or a separate deity Iacchus, son of Persephone or Demeter.

-Upon reaching Eleusis, there was an all-night vigil (pannychis) according to Mylonas and Kerényi. perhaps commemorating Demeter's search for Persephone.
-At some point, initiates had a special drink (kykeon), of barley and pennyroyal, which has led to speculation about its chemicals perhaps having psychotropic effects from ergot (a fungus that grows on barley, containing psychedelic alkaloids similar to LSD).
-Discovery of fragments of ergot in a temple dedicated to the two Eleusinian goddesses excavated at the Mas Castellar site (Girona, Spain) provided legitimacy for this theory.
-Ergot fragments were found inside a vase and within the dental calculus (plaque) of a 25-year-old man, providing evidence of ergot being consumed (Juan-Stresserras, 2002).
-This finding seems to support the hypothesis of ergot as an ingredient of the Eleusinian kykeon.
+Upon reaching Eleusis, there was an all-night vigil (pannychis), according to Mylonas and Kerényi, perhaps commemorating Demeter's search for Persephone.
+At some point, initiates had a special drink (kykeon) of barley and pennyroyal, which has inspired speculation that the drink had psychotropic effects from ergot (a fungus that grows on barley, containing psychedelic alkaloids similar to LSD).